Big Creek Lake, Alabama, USA

 - Redear Sunfish (Shellcracker)

-Big Creek Lake AL Statistics & Helpful Links
+Big Creek Lake Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed